visualenglishpl/velp/README-RESOURCE-GENERATOR.md

 # Visual English Resource Generator

-This document describes how to use the resource generator script to automate the creation of resource files for Book 1 units.
+This document describes how to use the CSV-based resource generator script to automate the creation of resource files for Book 1 units.
+The system has been enhanced to provide a simpler and more maintainable approach for managing educational resources.

 ## Overview